 Not your keys - Not your bitcoin.

-Keeping your Bitcoin on an exchange such as Coinbase base is not recommended they can be hacked, go bust or the government could just decide to take over.
+Keeping your Bitcoin on an exchange such as Coinbase base or an ETF is not recommended, they can, and do get hacked, go bust or the government could just decide to take over.
 They hold the keys to your Bitcoin - not you.

 Not your keys - not your Bitcoin.